Your 6 Top FAFSA Questions, Answered

 2. When should I fill out the FAFSA?

 As soon as you can!
-The FAFSA is available on October 1 for the upcoming academic year.
+The FAFSA opens on December 31, 2023 for the upcoming academic year.
 Filling it out as early as possible allows you to maximize your offer package.
 In addition, the sooner you complete this step, the sooner you can receive your financial aid offer letter.

 3. What do I need to complete my FAFSA?

-To start, you’ll need a FSA User ID if you don’t already have one (your parent will need one as well if you are dependent) and the school code for JWU is 003404.
+To start, you’ll need a FSA User ID if you don’t already have one (your parent will need one as well if you are dependent) and the school code for JWU is 003404 (this code is the same for all programs and campuses).
 It’s important for you to include this code in your FAFSA so that your information is sent directly to JWU within three to five business days.
 In addition, you’ll need the following information.

 Student information: